Relative change: Definition

-Measures of relative difference are unitless numbers expressed as a fraction.
-Corresponding values of percent difference would be obtained by multiplying these values by 100 (and appending the % sign to indicate that the value is a percentage).
+Measures of relative change are unitless numbers expressed as a fraction.
+Corresponding values of percent change would be obtained by multiplying these values by 100 (and appending the % sign to indicate that the value is a percentage).

 Domain

 The domain restriction of relative change to positive numbers often poses a constraint.
-To avoid this problem it is common to take the absolute value, so that the relative change formula works correctly for all nonzero values of xreference:
+To avoid this problem it is common to take the absolute value, so that the relative change formula works correctly for all nonzero values of vref:

 This still does not solve the issue when the reference is zero.
-It is common to instead use an indicator of relative difference, and take the absolute values of both v and $v_\text{reference}$.
+It is common to instead use an indicator of relative change, and take the absolute values of both v and $v_\text{reference}$.
 Then the only problematic case is $v=v_\text{reference}=0$, which can usually be addressed by appropriately extending the indicator.
 For example, for arithmetic mean this formula may be used: